Ty France Preview, Player Props: Mariners vs. Mets

-On Friday, Ty France (.294 slugging percentage in past 10 games, with zero homers) and the Seattle Mariners face the New York Mets, whose starting pitcher will be Kodai Senga.
+On Saturday, Ty France (.250 slugging percentage in past 10 games, with zero homers) and the Seattle Mariners face the New York Mets, whose starting pitcher will be David Peterson.
 First pitch is at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Athletics.
+He had a hitless performance in his last game (0-for-3) against the Mets.

 Ty France Game Info & Props vs. the Mets